egrommet/academic-kickstart/content/tutorial/2019-03-29-mapping-the-article-50-petition-in-r-and-ggplot.markdown

 ## Basic ggplot2 map
-We'll start off with a simple map that shows where the voting has taken place, so we need to load ggplot2 as a function.
+We'll start off with a simple map that shows which constituency people are signing from, so we need to load ggplot2 as a function.
 I'll break down the structure below for what we are doing here.

 ```r